-This can also be referred to as a slow cooker silverside depending on where you live in the world.
+This type of dish can also be referred to as a slow cooker silverside depending on where you live in the world.
 Despite the different name, they are the same dish.

 Personally, I love to have some crunchy roast potatoes and some gravy with this delicious beef.
-As I mention in the cooking tips below you can add vegetables to the slow cooker but I find that the vinegar often adds a bit of an odd flavour to them.
+As I mentioned in the cooking tips below, you can add vegetables to the slow cooker, but I find that the vinegar often adds a bit of an odd flavor to them.

-If you would like to see a super short and snappy video on how to make this corned beef recipe, then be sure to check out the one below.
+If you would like to see a super short and snappy video on how to make this corned beef in the slow cooker, then be sure to check out the one below.

 Slow Cooker Corned Beef Recipe

 - 1.5 kg (3.3 lb) silverside (bottom round)

 - 2 bay leaves

 - Place the onion, carrot, peppercorns, cloves, bay leaves and the brown sugar into the slow cooker.

 - Add the silverside/bottom round on top of the onions and carrots.

 - Add the malt vinegar and fill with water until you completely cover the silverside.